 Because transfers can be and are often complex it is vital to seek legal advice as soon as possible.
 The following are common problems associated with transfers:

-the transferor not providing sufficient details of who is being transferred along with the numbers of employees being transferred
+The transferor does not provide sufficient details of who is being transferred along with the numbers of employees being transferred.

-the transferee not thoroughly checking who is being transferred along with the numbers of employees being transferred.
-It is important to identify, for example, if there are any employees on long-term sick leave
+A transferee may not thoroughly check who is being transferred along with the numbers of employees being transferred.
+It is important to identify, for example, if there are any employees on long-term sick leave.

 In essence, most problems that are encountered by both the transferor and the transferee involve a lack of communication between all parties involved in the transfer.